 So fear not, oh little one.

 "He replied, 'You of little faith, why are you so afraid?'
 Then he got up and rebuked the winds and the waves, and it was completely calm." -Matthew 8:26

-Now, to conclude, that "bad" fear, I put in parentheses because even "bad" fear can result to something good, which is, you grow and you grow and you learn more and more.
+Now, to conclude, that "bad" fear, I put in parentheses because even "bad" fear can result to something good, which can be: you grow and you grow and you learn more and more.
 In Christ, all things work together for good: Romans 8:28 "And we know that God causes everything to work together for the good of those who love and are called according to His purpose for them".

-Imagine in the midst of the storm, God laughing at that storm, Him saying "this tiny thing!
+Imagine in the midst of the storm, God laughing at that storm, and Him saying "this tiny thing!
 I can conquer it!
 You and me together, we are wrapped in this love and we have this!"